meteor/tutorials/content/angular/step04.md

 As you can see, this is just a regular Angular application.

-In our case above, we are listening to the `submit` event on our form to call the `addTask` scope function and to reset the input field.
+In our case above, we are listening to the `submit` event on our form to call the `addTask` controller function.

 ### Inserting into a collection

-Inside our scope function, we are adding a task to the `tasks` collection by simply calling `$scope.tasks.push()`.
+Inside our controller function, we are adding a task to the `tasks` collection by simply calling `Tasks.insert()`.
 We can assign any properties to the task object, such as the time created, since we don't ever have to define a schema for the collection.

 Being able to insert anything into the database from the client isn't very secure, but it's okay for now.
 In step 9 we'll learn how we can make our app secure and restrict how data is inserted into the database.